DionneMaguire/maths-quizz/README.md

 ## Credits
-I used Love Maths to help me structure my quizz.
+I used Love Maths walk through project to help me structure my quizz.
 I used google fonts for Montserrat.
 I applied getting a random number to then get a random operator for each question.
 I used educative.io to understand timers as well as W3Schools.